 As a participant in the workshop you retain your rights and ownership of any background intellectual property (the intellectual property that you already own or have a license to use at the start of the event) you contribute to any part of the event.
 There must be no assumption of confidentiality - do not share information that you do not wish seen by others.

-Keynote slides and material presented at the workshop (such as during the mini-workshops and demo sessions) are subject to the license applied by the authors.
+Material presented at the workshop are subject to the license applied by the authors.

-All presentation slides and material from the Software Sustainability Institute will be made available under a Creative Commons - Attribution 4.0 International (CC-BY 4.0) license after the event.
+All presentation slides and material from WoSSS21 organisers will be made available under a Creative Commons - Attribution 4.0 International (CC-BY 4.0) license after the event.

 Foreground intellectual property